ricardoyanez/grazing/README.md

 FUNCTION ZBRENT(FUNC,X1,X2,TOL)

 ```
 which uses Brent's method to find the root of function `FUNC` known to lie between `X1` and `X2`.
 The root is refined until its accuracy is `TOL`.
-Necessary changes to ZBRENT are distributed as a patch (`nrf77/zbrent.f.patch`).

 ## Calls to `D01AMF`